Chris Peruzzi is a comic book superhero historian who is passionate about how today's comic book heroes are the new mythology for America.

-Later on, the universe is split into a multiverse again - 52, to be exact.
-With the new multiverse reboot, there was a new origin to the first Monitor who was a projection of an Overmonitor who sent him into the multiverse as a probe that got split into two beings - positive and negative - Monitor and Anti-Monitor.
-With the creation of the 52 earths, a new race of monitors was created to feed off of the stories that were produced by each of these earths - like vampires.
+Later on, the universe is split into a multiverse again—52, to be exact.
+With the new multiverse reboot, there was a new origin to the first Monitor which was a projection of an Overmonitor who sent him into the multiverse as a probe that got split into two beings—positive and negative—Monitor and Anti-Monitor.
+With the creation of the 52 earths, a new race of monitors was created to feed off of the stories that were produced by each of these earths—like vampires.

 After the events of the Final Crisis and Superman's use of the Miracle Machine, the 52 Monitors get wiped out with only one surviving one to report back to the Overmonitor as its probe.